-We had an early start on Wednesday: at 4 AM we left for the airport to catch our flight.
-Since Laracon started on Thursday, this was an ideal opportunity to fully indulge ourselves into the culture of Madrid.
-We took a ride on the hop-on-off bus and explored the main monuments of Madrid and visited the Real Madrid football stadium, home to one of the most famous football clubs in the world.
-We had an amazing panoramic view at the top of the stadium, definitely a lasting impression!
+We started early on Wednesday: at 4 am we left for the airport to catch our flight.
+Since Laracon started on Thursday, this was an ideal opportunity to fully immerse ourselves in the culture of Madrid.
+We took a ride on the hop-on-off bus,explored Madrid’s main monuments and visited the Real Madrid football stadium, home to one of the most famous football clubs in the world.
+We had a beautiful panoramic view from the top of the stadium, definitely a lasting impression!

-On Thursday we headed off to Laracon for a full day of talks from people within the Laravel community.
-The agenda programmed a variety of presentations, ranging from best coding and security practises to creating visually appealing applications.
+On Thursday, we left for Laracon for a full day of lectures from people in the Laravel community.
+The agenda included a variety of presentations ranging from best practices for coding and security, to creating visually appealing applications.

 - Freek Van der Herten, well-known speaker and developer in the Laravel community, kicked off the conference.
-His company Spatie is responsible for developing over 200 packages.
-He gave insights into how to keep substantial parts of an application as simple as possible, while retaining all important functionalities.
-This is particularly challenging in large applications that different people work in/on simultaneously.
+His company Spatie is responsible for the development of more than 200 packages.
+He gave insight in how to keep substantial parts of an application as simple as possible, while retaining all the important functionalities.
+This is a challenge especially with large applications which several people work in/on it at the same time.

-- The talk “The Laravel Core - Demystify The Beast” was not so much about the different features of our framework, but more about the internal logic behind.
-Because of Christoph Rumpel we now understand Laravel’s core better.
-According to him, knowing your framework will make you a better developer.
+- The talk “The Laravel Core – Demystify The Beast” was not so much about the different features of our framework, but rather about the internal logic behind it.
+Because of Christoph Rumpel, we now understand the core of Laravel better.
+According to him, knowing your framework makes you a better developer.
 And why is that so important?
-Knowing your framework, makes debugging easier.
+Because knowing your framework makes debugging easier.

-- Nuno Maduro brought us a great engaging talk about writing effective PHP code.
-He compared programming to driving: defensive programming means you assume others will make mistakes, which means you take all risks into consideration.
-Much like defensive driving, that is!
-Interesting point of view to start programming.
+- Nuno Maduro brought us a great, engaging discussion on writing effective PHP code.
+He compared programming to driving: defensive programming means assuming others will make mistakes, which means considering all risks.
+Just like defensive driving!
+Interesting if you are starting out with programming.

-- We highly appreciated the talk from Antti Rössi, the ethical hacker, zooming into how a Laravel application can get hacked and how we can prevent that from happening.
-He introduced us to all the different types of attacks hackers may use to gain access to your application, including XSS attacks, CSRF attacks, SQL injection and so on.
-Key message here is to think like a hacker to find the best solutions against.
+- We listened to Antti Rössi, the ethical hacker, as he zoomed in on how a Laravel application can be hacked and how we can prevent that from happening.
+He introduced us to all the different types of attacks hackers can use to gain access to your application, including XSS attacks, CSRF attacks, SQL injection, and so on.
+The key message here is to think like a hacker to find the best solutions.

-Apart from tapas and drinks, we had lots of food for the brain, for instance about real-time application design and building multi-tenant applications.
-A final visit to the Faro de Moncloa treated us with a stunning view on the city of Madrid, absolutely amazing!
-You bet we did capture the beauty of the city, yet we were even more eager to share and put into practice all the insights we gained at the Laracon PHP Conference.
+Besides tapas and drinks we had a lot of food for thought, for example about real-time application design and building multi-tenant applications.
+A final visit to the Faro de Moncloa treated us to a magnificent view of the city of Madrid, absolutely amazing!
+You bet we captured the beauty of the city, but we were even more excited to share and put into practice all the insights we gained at the PHP conference in Laracon.